Methenamine for treating a UTI

 Almost all bacteria and fungi are killed by Hiprex and microbes do not develop resistance to this treatment either, unlike antibiotics.

-If urine is not acidic, the treatment does not work – a pH of 5.5 or below is required, so using methenamine while concurrently using urinary alkalisers is out of the question.
+Hiprex can’t work in alkaline urine – a pH of 5.5 or below is required, so using methenamine while concurrently using urinary alkalisers is out of the question.
 If this pH is impossible to achieve, treatment with methenamine will not work.

 If a person has a permanent (indwelling) urinary catheter, methenamine is also ineffective.
 Caution in those who are dehydrated or have impaired kidneys or liver.